The Legend of Zelda: A Link to the Past and Four Swords: Development

 The Legend of Zelda: A Link to the Past & Four Swords was a collaborative development effort between Nintendo and Capcom, the process supervised by Minoru Narita, Yoichi Yamada, Takashi Tezuka and Yoshikazu Yamashita from Nintendo Entertainment Analysis and Development.
 The A Link to the Past portion re-used the art assets from the Super NES version.
 Alterations include tweaks to item locations to prevent exploiting the game, a reduction of the viewable playing area, and the inclusion of voice samples from Ocarina of Time.
-Capcom had begun development of The Legend of Zelda: The Minish Cap in 2001, but temporarily suspended it to free up resources for the Four Swords multiplayer component.
+Capcom had begun development of The Minish Cap in 2001, but temporarily suspended it to free up resources for the Four Swords multiplayer component.
 The company designed the multiplayer portion to force cooperation between players in order to progress.
 The developers designed the levels to adjust the puzzles to the number of players participating; if two or four players are connected, then a puzzle will require two and four characters, respectively, to complete it.
 Four Swords differs graphically from the other portion and features a style similar to The Wind Waker, which was released around the same time.
 Though Four Swords was not initially planned as the first title in a subseries, the story, intended to be the earliest in the series' chronology at the time of its release, was already considered to influence future games.

 Promotion and release

 The game was first revealed at E3 2002 by series developer Shigeru Miyamoto, who demonstrated the multiplayer mode along with Capcom's Yoshiki Okamoto, Namco Bandai's (formerly Namco) Kaneto Shiozawa, and Toshihiro Nagoshi of the now defunct Amusement Vision.
 It was tentatively titled The Legend of Zelda GBA.
 In January 2003, the game was displayed at the Osaka World Hobby Convention as The Legend of Zelda: A Link to the Past & Four Swords.
-It was initially released in North America on December 2, 2002, while it was released the next year in Japan and Europe, on March 14 and 28 respectively.
+It was initially released in North America on December 3, 2002, while it was released the next year in Japan and Europe, on March 14 and 28 respectively.
 Shigeru Miyamoto made a public appearance in Europe in February 2003, in which he signed Nintendo products and gave away ten signed copies of A Link to the Past & Four Swords a month before it came out in the UK.
-Following the Japanese release, Nintendo displayed the game at TV Kumamoto's TKU 15th Day (第15回TKUの日, Dai Juugoe TKU no Hi), an annual event hosted by the Japanese TV station in Kumamoto Prefecture.
+Following the Japanese release, Nintendo displayed the game at TV Kumamoto's TKU 15th Day (第15回TKUの日, Dai Juugoe TKU no Hi), an annual event hosted by the Japanese television station in Kumamoto Prefecture.
 In 2006, it was re-released in Nintendo's second run of Player's Choice titles at a reduced price.

+The game was released on the Nintendo Classics service on June 18, 2024.